dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/filesystem.md

-# Filesystem & buckets
+# Filesystem & Buckets
-Filesystem destination stores data in remote file systems and bucket storages like **S3**, **google storage** or **azure blob storage**.
+The filesystem destination stores data in remote file systems and bucket storages like **S3**, **Google Storage**, or **Azure Blob Storage**.
 Underneath, it uses [fsspec](https://github.com/fsspec/filesystem_spec) to abstract file operations.
-Its primary role is to be used as a staging for other destinations, but you can also quickly build a data lake with it.
+Its primary role is to be used as a staging area for other destinations, but you can also quickly build a data lake with it.

 > 💡 Please read the notes on the layout of the data files.
 Currently, we are getting feedback on it.
 Please join our Slack (icon at the top of the page) and help us find the optimal layout.

-## Install dlt with filesystem
+## Install dlt with Filesystem
 **To install the DLT library with filesystem dependencies:**
 ```
 pip install dlt[filesystem]
 ```

-This installs `s3fs` and `botocore` packages.
+This command installs the `s3fs` and `botocore` packages.

 :::caution